nuunamnir/nuunamnir.dot-files/ISSUES.md

 ## GTK
 * automatically update gtk
-* gtk color theme - dark/bright ( partially resolved, added the setting - but is not dynamically set)
+* gtk color theme - dark/bright (partially resolved, added the setting - but is not dynamically set)
-* gtk add font size (might not be necessary, could be a bug of [VSC](https://github.com/microsoft/vscode/issues/151803))

 ## Keyboard
 * show of function keys are enabled
 * some keyboard shortcut switches keyboard layout - needs to fixed

 ## Other
+* add git colors to obey theme
+* add .dir_colors to obey theme
+* refactor theme generator
 * mouse cursor scaling not working on qtile
 * show battery state on mobile computers
 * integrating Visual Studio Code into config management
 * show which output device is used for audio (define a default)
 * show which bluetooth devices are connected (and if available their remaining battery charge)
-* configure dunst (notification service)
-* configure starship (shell prompt)
 * share edid / document how to generate
 * share icc / document how to generate
 * install script